 action,courseid,fullname,shortname,startdate,categorypath add,C554,Introduction to Psychology,PSYC101-01,2020-08-20T21:00:00:00,/Psychology delete,C802,Artificial Intelligence II,COMP304-01,2020-08-20T21:00:00:00,/CompSci/Machine Learning ...

-A sample enrolments.csv file might look like this:
+A sample enrollments.csv file might look like this:

-This functionality is available starting in version 1.5.0 of NexSIS.
-The course meta link plugin must be enabled.
+Note: The course meta link plugin (enrol_meta) must be installed and enabled as a valid enrollment method.
 Course meta links make it possible for users enrolled in one course to be automatically enrolled in one or more other courses.
 The default name for this file is “metalinks.csv”.
 Every row defines a single course meta link.
 The available columns for metalinks.csv are: